KeckObservatory/mKTL/doc/protocol.rst

 A given host providing connectivity for mKTL could have thousands of daemons running locally, each listening on a unique port number.
-Each daemon deploys a UDP listener on a predetermined port number (10111) to enable discovery of daemons on that host; a :ref:`dedicated "broker" process <markbrokered>` also listens on a predetermined port number (10103) to streamline discovery from the client side.
-This usage pattern expects there to be a single :ref:`markbrokered` process running on every host running one or more mKTL daemons.
+Each daemon deploys a UDP listener on a predetermined port number (10111) to enable discovery of daemons on that host; a :ref:`dedicated "broker" process <mkbrokerd>` also listens on a predetermined port number (10103) to streamline discovery from the client side.
+This usage pattern expects there to be a single :ref:`mkbrokerd` process running on every host running one or more mKTL daemons.
 The discovery exchange is :ref:`described below <discovery>` in more detail.